dongyx/hardv/README.md

 			printf("hello world\\n");
 		}

-	Q	hex(32768) = ?
-	A
-		0x8000

-Cards are separated by blank lines.
+Cards are separated by `%%` on a line by itself.
 The key and value of a field in a card are separated by a tab character.
 Subsequent lines in the value are indented by a tab character.
 (See the [*Input Format*](#input-format) section)